sspanak/tt9/README.md

     - The text must be white and the background must be transparent as per the [official Android guide](https://android-doc.github.io/guide/practices/ui_guidelines/icon_design_status_bar.html).
     - To simplify the process, you could use Android Studio.
 It has a built-in icon generator accessible by right-cicking on "drawable" folder -> New -> Image Asset.
 Then choose "Icon Type": "Notification Icons", "Asset Type": Text, "Trim": No, "Padding": 0%.
 - Find a suitable dictionary and add it to `assets` folder.
-- Create a new language class in `languages/definitions/` folder.
+- Create a new language class in `languages/definitions/`.
 Make sure to set all properties.
-The ID should be any ID unused by another language.
+The ID must be the next available one.
 Currently, the range is limited between 1 and 31, so there can be 31 languages in total.
 - Add the new language to the list in `LanguageCollection.java`.
 You only need to add it in one place, in the constructor.
-The order is irrelevant.
+Please, be nice and maintain the alphabetical order.
 - Add a new entry in `res/values/const.xml`.
 Make sure the new ID matches the one in the language class.
 - Add new entries in `res/values/arrays.xml`.
-Make sure to do so in the the translated `values-xx` folders.
-- Add translations in `res/values-your-lang` folder.
+- Add translations in `res/values/strings-your-lang`.
+The Android Studio translation editor is very handy.

 ## Using the app
 See the [user manual](docs/user-manual.md).